-How our people have secured
+How our people secured your world

 There are more than 550,000 G4S employees worldwide.
 Here, a handful share how their workplace has changed in the worst global pandemic in 100 years.